 When multiple and separately addressable PCFs have been deployed, a network functionality is required in order to ensure that an AF needing to send policies about UE traffic identified by an UE address can reach over N5 the PCF holding the corresponding PDU Session information.
 This network functionality has the following characteristics:

-- It has information about the user identity, the DNN, the UE (IP or Ethernet) address(es), the S-NSSAI and the selected PCF address for a certain PDU Session.
+- It has information about the user identity, the DNN, the UE (IP or MAC) address(es), the S-NSSAI and the selected PCF address for a certain PDU Session.

 - For IP PDU Session type, it shall receive information when an IP address is allocated or released for a PDU Session.

-- For Ethernet PDU Sessions supporting binding of AF request based on MAC address, it shall receive information when a MAC address is detected as being used by the UE over the PDU Session; this detection takes place at the UPF under control of SMF; This is defined in TS 23.501 [2] clause 5.8.2.
+- For Ethernet PDU Sessions supporting binding of AF request based on MAC address, it shall receive information when a MAC address is detected as being used by the UE over the PDU Session (this detection takes place at the UPF under control of SMF and is defined in TS 23.501 [2] clause 5.8.2).
+In addition, it receives the DS-TT port MAC address in case of IEEE TSN integration (as described in clause 5.28.2 of TS 23.501 [2]).

 - The functionality determines the PCF address and if available the associated PCF instance ID and PCF set ID, selected by the PCF discovery and selection function described in TS 23.501 [2], according to the information provided by the AF or the NEF.